ewulczyn/ewulczyn.github.io/_posts/2015-02-28-Wikipedia_Clickstream_Getting_Started.md

 The most requested pages tend to be about media that was popular in February.
 The exceptions are the "Deaths\_in\_2015" article and the "Alive" disambiguation article.
 The "Main\_Page" links to "Deaths\_in\_2015" and is the top referer to this article, which would explain the high number of requests.
-The fact that the "Alive" disambiguation page gets so many hits seems suspsect and is likely to be a fruitfull case to investigate to improve the bot filtering.
+The fact that the "Alive" disambiguation page gets so many hits seems suspect and is likely to be a fruitful case to investigate to improve the bot filtering.

 ### Top Referers
 The clickstream data aslo let's us investigate who the top referers to Wikipedia